shaliulab/idtrackerai/README.md

     ./install.sh

-At the end of the installation, activate the environment and launch the GUI:
+The installation can take several minutes.
+At the end of the process the last lines of the terminal should show a message similar to this:

-    source activate idtrackerai-environment
-    idtrackeraiGUI

-Go to the [Quick start](http://idtracker.ai/quickstart.html) and follow the instructions to track a simple example video.
+    Download done (21059 downloaded)
+    Extracting...
+    Installing new version...
+    Done! garden.matplotlib is installed at: /home/rhea/.kivy/garden/garden.matplotlib
+    Cleaning...

 If the installation did not succeed try proceeding step by step, by running the following commands in your terminal: